DHTMLX/gantt-docs/data/api/gantt_gettaskbarheight.md

 @template:	api_method
 @descr:

-The return value can also match the value specified to the **bar_height** property of a task object:
+The return value can also match the value specified to the **bar_height** property of the task object:

 ~~~js
 var tasks = {